Get 25% Off When You Join Our Newsletter - Free USA Shipping 🇺🇸

 Squalane is a saturated, stable form of squalene, a lipid naturally found in our skin’s sebum.
 As we age, squalene production decreases, leading to dryness and loss of elasticity.
 Squalane, which is often derived from plant sources like olives or sugarcane, mimics the skin’s natural oils, making it an effective emollient.
 It helps lock in moisture, reinforce the skin barrier, and leave the skin feeling soft and supple.

-On the other hand, hyaluronic acid is a humectant.
+Hyaluronic acid is a humectant.
 It doesn’t provide moisture on its own but draws water from the environment and deeper layers of the skin to the surface.
 Hyaluronic acid can hold up to 1,000 times its weight in water, making it a hydration powerhouse.
 It’s available in various molecular weights, allowing it to penetrate different layers of the skin for a plumping effect.

 How They Hydrate: Emollient vs. Humectant

-The key difference between squalane and hyaluronic acid lies in their mechanism of hydration.
-Squalane, being an emollient, works by sealing moisture into the skin, preventing water loss.
+• Squalane, being an emollient, works by sealing moisture into the skin, preventing water loss.
 It forms a protective barrier on the surface, making it ideal for dry and sensitive skin types.
 This barrier also helps protect the skin from external aggressors like pollution and harsh weather conditions.

-Hyaluronic acid, as a humectant, attracts moisture from its surroundings.
+• Hyaluronic acid, as a humectant, attracts moisture from its surroundings.
 This makes it particularly effective in humid climates where there’s more water in the air for it to draw in.
 It’s suitable for most skin types, including oily and acne-prone, because it’s lightweight and non-greasy.
 However, in dry environments, hyaluronic acid can pull moisture from the deeper layers of the skin if not layered correctly, potentially causing dehydration.

-Which One is More Hydrating?
+Which One Is More Hydrating?

 The answer to this question isn’t straightforward, as it largely depends on your skin type, environment, and overall skincare routine.